Franklin-Osede/devlab/js/25-rate-limiter/README.md

 # 25 - Rate Limiter

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un rate limiter que limite X peticiones por usuario en una ventana de tiempo.
+Implement a rate limiter that limits X requests per user in a time window.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes